PeizhuoLi/walk-the-dog/README.md

 ## Quick Start

 We provide pre-trained models for the Human-Loco dataset and the Dog dataset.
-To run the demo, please download the pre-trained models and processed dataset [here](https://drive.google.com/file/d/13jreiLSl94Ff-ncsaK5ccT0C5hBVznm1/view?usp=sharing) and extract it under `./Datasets` directory from the root folder of the repository.
+To run the demo, please download the pre-processed dataset [here](https://drive.google.com/file/d/13jreiLSl94Ff-ncsaK5ccT0C5hBVznm1/view?usp=sharing) and extract it under `./Datasets` directory from the root folder of the repository.
+In addition, please also download the pre-trained model [here](https://drive.google.com/file/d/1iljTy1ugvHiTNddLzr3Fnk9_B-hDPHZ_/view?usp=share_link) and put it directly under the root folder of the repository.

 To run the demo, please execute the following command: